thumulakaru/Unit-4-project/README.md

 ![Post Image](https://github.com/thumulakaru/Unit-4-project/blob/main/assets/post_image.png)

-**Fig.13** *This is the post that user would see.
+**Fig.13** *This is the post that the user would see.
 The two posts are taken from the database.*

 ### Like/Dislike System(Success Criteria #3)
-The client also required to have a way to sort the questions with how helpful they are.
+The client is also required to have a way to sort the questions with how helpful they are.
 To implement this I decided to add a like/dislike system to the posts.
-Each post in the database have a like counter and when the like/dislike button is clicked the database gets updated.
-And thrugh this the new like count is displayed with a reload of the page.
+Each post in the database has a like counter and when the like/dislike button is clicked the database gets updated.
+And through this the new like count is displayed with a reload of the page.

 This is the code for the like/dislike system in the webpage.